Discover Norway through scenic film locations

 12. Star Wars: The Empire Strikes Back

-As the Star Wars universe continues to grow, the locations of the original trilogy have long since become iconic.
-This also includes the ice planet Hoth, on which the new secret base of the rebels is tracked down by Darth Vader's forces in The Empire Strikes Back.
+As the Star Wars universe continues to grow, the locations of the original trilogy have long since become legendary.
+This includes the ice planet Hoth, on which the new secret base of the rebels is tracked down by Darth Vader's forces in The Empire Strikes Back.

-The legendary scenes in which Han Solo (Harrison Ford) and Luke Skywalker (Mark Hamill) have to brave both the cold and the onslaught of the Imperial All Terrain Armoured Transports were filmed in Norway in 1979.
-In fact, it was in and around the village of Finse on the edge of the glacier Hardangerjøkulen.
+The scenes in which Han Solo (Harrison Ford) and Luke Skywalker (Mark Hamill) have to brave both the cold and the onslaught of the Imperial All Terrain Armoured Transports were filmed in Norway in 1979.
+In fact, they were shot by the village of Finse, on the edge of the Hardangerjøkulen glacier.

 13. Dune